 Converting from surveyors drawings

-• Use the services of a drone operator and take a high resolution overhead photograph of the site taking care to include an object of known size in the image.
-The image can be imported into the gCADPlus drawing editor and scaled.
-In the metric environment to meters and in the USA Imperial environment to decimal feet.
+• Use the services of a drone operator and take a high-resolution overhead photograph of the site, taking care to include an object of known size in the image.
+The image can be imported into the gCADPlus drawing editor and scaled, in the metric environment, to meters and in the USA Imperial environment, to decimal feet.

-• Use a survey firm’s AutoCAD drawing file, convert it to DXF and import into the gCADPlus drawing editor.
+• Use a survey firm’s AutoCAD drawing file, convert it to DXF and import it into the gCADPlus drawing editor.
 Changes will almost certainly be needed to drafting settings such as UNITS and the drawing scaled to an appropriate base unit.

-• Conduct your own measurements of buildings, boundary lines and existing trees and shrubs using triangulation techniques for accuracy.
+• Conduct your measurements of buildings, boundary lines and existing trees and shrubs using triangulation techniques for accuracy.

 Converted from surveyors